mwcz/fireflies/README.md

 # Fireflies

-A WebGL demo for drifting particles from one place to another.
+A WebGL demo of drawing shapes with drifting particles.

 ## Setup